JustBain/Data-Science-Analytics-and-Exploration_Capstone-Project-II/README.md

 As expected, the risk profile generated across all makes showed a normal distribution with a strong majority of models falling over "0" and "1" and tails extending towards the extremes.
 There is however a higher number od high risk options than low risk, indicating a fairly strong automobile market with a considerable demand for high risk models.

 A scatter plot analysis was generated comparing the vehicles consumptions performance vs. horsepower.
-The plots showed a strong indirect correlation between the two parameters, indicating that consumption decreases greatly with increased horsepower ourput.
+The plots showed a strong indirect correlation between the two parameters, indicating that consumption decreases greatly with increased horsepower output.